Tawag ng Tanghalan: Season 3

-All-Star Grand Resbak 2025
+2025 All-Star Grand Resbak

-On March 26, 2025, Marco Adobas expressed subjective criticism in a Facebook post about the competition, calling it a "cooking show" (a slang term/idiom implying that the winner was predetermined).
-Before announcing the results, the hosts stated that a tie had occurred, but the judges had to break it since only one winner was allowed per round.
-After the results were announced, Adobas posted on his Facebook page, stating that his teammate from Team Alon, Ayegee Paredes, should have won that day instead of Marko Rudio from Team Agimat.
+In a March 26, 2025 Facebook post, Marco Adobas called Tawag ng Tanghalan a "cooking show" (implying that the winner was predetermined).
+Before announcing results, the hosts had said that a tie occurred and the judges had to break it (since only one winner was allowed per round).
+After the results were announced, Adobas said that Ayegee Paredes (his teammate on Team Alon) should have won instead of Marko Rudio of Team Agimat.
 He later deleted the post.
-Netizens had mixed reactions to the incident.
-The following day, the program discussed the possibility of removing Adobas for violating the rules and considered filing a lawsuit against him.
-At the end of that day's episode, the program announced that he had been disqualified from the competition.
-Adobas was replaced by Arvery Love Lagoring from the eliminated group, Team Amihan.
-He later apologized for the incident.
+The following day, producers discussed the possibility of removing Adobas for violating the rules and considered filing a lawsuit against him.
+At the end of that day's episode, it was announced that he had been disqualified from the competition.
+Adobas, replaced by Arvery Love Lagoring of the eliminated Team Amihan, later apologized for the post.